Comprehensive Lung Cancer Care at UH Seidman Cancer Center

 - Study of a cancer drug and a chemo drug in patients with advanced non-small-cell lung cancer.

-Expert Care for Lung Cancer, Close to Home
+Expert Lung Cancer Care, Close to Home

 To be certain that every patient's personal needs are met, our multidisciplinary team thoroughly evaluates each patient's case and collaborates to guide all lung cancer care decisions.
 Our team of specialists includes: